Naoki Higashida: Communication

 Higashida is generally unable to have spoken conversations, though he can sometimes exchange a few words.
 Describing this challenge, he says "when I try to speak, the words that come to mind disappear".
 However, he can sing; can repeat back what someone else has said to him (known as echolalia); can sound out words when using his alphabet grid; and can sometimes read aloud, though this is more difficult for him, as he gets lost.
 He can also say a few commonly used words and phrases, such as "itadakimasu" (said before a meal to express gratitude), although he sometimes says a different word or phrase than the one he intended to say.
-Researchers Deborah Fein and Yoko Kamio say "when Naoki does speak, although the content is limited, his articulation and fluency are almost unimpaired", but also that he has "atypical prosody"; prosody refers to elements of speech such as speed and intonation.
+Researchers Deborah Fein and Yoko Kamio say "when Naoki does speak, although the content is limited, his articulation and fluency are almost unimpaired", but also that he has "atypical prosody".
+Prosody refers to elements of speech such as speed and intonation.

 Higashida started to communicate via what he calls "hand-supported writing" or "letter-tracing" and then moved to using a letter board.
 He explains "The first—the hand-supported writing—involves writing on paper with a pen while an assistant is lightly cupping the back of the writer's hand to help keep him or her on task.
 Letter-tracing is not dissimilar, but here I trace the letters onto the open palm of a transcriber rather than onto paper.
 These days I use the alphabet-grid method—without anyone's help and without any physical contact—to express my thoughts and feelings."
+The "hand-supported writing" and "letter-tracing" methods involve physical contact between the communicator and an assistant, which is characteristic of facilitated communication, a method widely rejected by the scientific community.
 He says that it took him a long time before he could write independently, and he credits the efforts of his mother and Ms. Suzuki, a teacher at the Hagukumi School, a juku focused on supporting students with disabilities.
 His autism can still make it difficult for him to communicate, for example, when he is interrupted by the need to pace or look out the window.
 Author David Mitchell says "I've watched Naoki produce a complex sentence within 60 seconds, but I've also seen him take 20 minutes to complete a line of just a few words."